Attorneys in Japan: Female attorneys

 As of August 2014, there were 6,326 female attorneys in Japan that were admitted to the bar, comprising about 18% of Japanese lawyers.

 Membership for foreign attorneys

 A total of 412 foreign-law attorneys were registered as of April 1, 2018.

 Before World War II, attorneys qualified in foreign countries could join a Japanese bar with special permission from the Supreme Court.
 These individuals were referred to as quasi-members (準会員, junkaiin) of the bar.
-None remains in practice today.
+None remain in practice today.

 The quasi-membership was abolished by judicial reforms in 1955, and was replaced by the attorney at foreign law (外国法事務弁護士, gaikokuhō jimu bengoshi) membership in 1986.

 Attorneys in Okinawa who had been admitted as U.S. attorneys before the repatriation in 1972 were admitted as Japanese attorneys.
 They are classified by the Japanese Federation of Bar Associations (JFBA) as "Special members in Okinawa", and nine of them are still in practice as of August 2014.